 Even if a job has a clearly posted application deadline, you’ll still want to apply to it as soon as possible.
-Though a company may say that the deadline for application is at Noon on Friday, January 9, 2017, there is no law that prevents them from closing the competition sooner.
+Though a company may say that the deadline for application is at Noon on Friday, January 9, 2021, no law prevents them from closing the competition sooner.

 Furthermore, by submitting your resume in a timely fashion and not waiting until the last minute, you convey your enthusiasm for the position, organizational and time management skills (i.e. already having your resume/application package ready), punctuality, and other qualities that hiring managers look for in a candidate.

 Besides, sometimes, the application process may be lengthy.
 You might start responding to an ad online on the company’s website and realize that you need to do more than simply submit a resume.

 Since you chose to respond to the advertisement immediately, you have left yourself enough time to locate additional documents, request a driver’s record or criminal record check if necessary, and research the organization’s goals and philosophy.